 No. Temple will not accept a transcript from your foreign university(ies) in lieu of an evaluation by the Credential Assembly Service through LSAC.
 Applicants with foreign degrees must obtain an analysis of their foreign academic credentials LSAC.

-Further, a Law School Admissions Test (LSAT) is required of all applicants with a foreign degree.
-In cases where English is not your first language, applicants are also required to take the Test of English as a Foreign Language (TOEFL).
+Further, a Law School Admissions Test (LSAT) score or Graduate Record Exam (GRE) score is required of all applicants with a foreign degree.

 No. The only way to take classes is to be admitted to a degree program.
 There is no non-degree equivalent at Temple University Beasley School of Law.

-We encourage all students to visit the law school and have several different options available Please visit our Visit Us page for more information.
+We encourage all students to visit the law school and have several different options available, both in person and online.
+You can learn more here.